knguyen94/ManagingITTeam/Data Flow Diagram Definitions.md

 File SHA1 Response - A yes/no response as to whether or not the hash of a file exists in the database.

-File Copyright/License + Info - For any file that does not have a SHA1 in the database, a new record is created for that file
+File Copyright/License + Info - For any file that does not have a SHA1 in the database, a new record is created for that file.

-Project Query - Request for software project
+Project Query - Request for software project.

 Project Info - Relevant information about a project.
 This includes copyright, license, and vulnerability information.

-CPE Information - Downloadable file within the NIST database
+CPE Information - Downloadable file within the NIST database.

-License Info - License information received from FOSSology
+License Info - License information received from FOSSology.

-CPE Info - Standardized method of describing and identifying classes of applications, operating systems, and hardware devices
+CPE Info - Standardized method of describing and identifying classes of applications, operating systems, and hardware devices.

-CPE Request - Prompt for CPE information
+CPE Request - Prompt for CPE information.

-CPE Response - Response to prompt for CPE information
+CPE Response - Response to prompt for CPE information.

 ## DATA STORES